W&M Websites A-Z

 - William & Mary Foundation

-The William & Mary Foundation's defining and essential mission is to support the university's deserving people and programs.
-By seeking private support and then diligently managing those funds, the Foundation makes possible the work of our students and faculty--providing vital funds for scholarships, professorships, research and program funding.
+The William & Mary Foundation's defining and essential mission is to support the university's people and programs.
+By seeking private support and then diligently managing those funds, the W&M Foundation makes possible the work of our students and faculty — providing vital resources for scholarships, professorships, research and program funding.

 - William & Mary LGBTIQ Research Project